Textualize/textual/README.md

         self.mouse_over = False
 ```

-Both event handlers set the `mouse_over` attribute which, because it is reactive, will result in the widget's `render()` method being called.
+Both event handlers set the `mouse_over` attribute which will result in the widget's `render()` method being called.

-The `HoverApp` has a `on_mount` handler which creates 10 Hover widgets and docks them on the top edge, creating a vertical stack.
+The `HoverApp` has a `on_mount` handler which creates 10 Hover widgets and docks them on the top edge to create a vertical stack:

 ```python
     async def on_mount(self) -> None: